 Traveling with a Toddler

 Despite Smith’s face in the photo, he had an absolute blast in Maui!
 My mom thought I was crazy when I told her I wanted to take Smith with us to Maui, but I knew he would love it so much, I just had to!
 Yeah the flight there was misery, but it was worth it!
 Travel mom tip: get extra legroom seats if you can on the plane and/or don’t forward face an unruly toddler in a car seat like we did on the way there!
-Smith kicked the seat in front of us the entire time and as much as we said stop and help his legs, we were virtually imprisoned in our seats and when he was fighting us, there was not much we could do.
-Needless to say when extra legroom seats were not available on the way home we rear-faced the car seat for a much smoother ride, even though the seat in front of him could not lean back because the car seat was so big… I digress lol.
+Smith kicked the seat in front of us the entire time (5.5 hours from LA) and as much as we said stop and held his legs, we were virtually imprisoned in our seats when he was fighting us, there was not much we could do.
+Needless to say, when extra legroom seats were not available on the way home we rear-faced the car seat for a much smoother ride, even though the seat in front of him could not lean back because the car seat was so big… I digress lol.
 For what we packed for Smith on the plane and for the trip, make sure to check out THIS POST!

 One more TIP: call the hotel (any nice hotel) before you go and ask about a babysitter.
 Our hotel recommended a company they work with called The Nanny Connection and they vet babysitters, and they all have great experience, etc so they are easy to book without meeting them.
-I actually worked for a company just like this in Louisville while I was in college and trusted that they had background check and a lot of great recs.
+I actually worked for a company just like this in Louisville while I was in college and trusted that they had background check them and a lot of great references.
 We booked an amazing lady for three days and loved her so much.
 Smith did too!
 It allowed us to have Smith in Maui with us, but to still really relax and enjoy the vacation.
-She played with him at the pool and waited upstairs while he napped, while we got to lay back relax, enjoy cocktails and get some sun!
+She played with him at the pool and waited upstairs while he napped, while we got to lay back, relax, enjoy cocktails and get some sun!

 Where to Stay in Maui

 The grounds of the hotel are stunning too!
 There are fountains everywhere that Smith loved walking around to in the morning, a little rainforest type of area, bridges, 4 restaurants (plus a market), 1 adults only pool, one toddler pool, and two other pools with a slide connecting them!
 My husband and I were obsessed with the slide!
 And plenty of chairs for laying out that you never had to save chairs or get out there early.
 Also, the location on the beach was amazing.
 It’s so private and literally right on the beach and so nice that the hotel offers chairs and towels for the beach, plus free snorkel rentals are included in the resort fee (as well as parking!)
 The food was also really great.
 We ate at Ama the poolside restaurant everyday for lunch and it was a great diverse menu with all the pool favorites and local specialties too!
-The best part – kids eat free at all the restaurants on the property when an adult entree is purchased!
+The best part – kids eat for free at all the restaurants on the property when an adult entree is purchased!
 Love it!
-They also have KO Restaurant that we heard is amazing and Nick’s Fish Market that we also were recommended by several of my Instagram friends!
+They also have KO Restaurant that we heard is amazing and Nick’s Fish Market that we were recommended by several of my Instagram friends!
 We ate in the little Ciao Bakery/Market, every morning for breakfast and were also able to get snacks and drinks there for the room since we had a fridge.